OP-Engineering/link-preview-js/README.md

 ////////////////////////// OR //////////////////////////

-// a chunk of text
+// pass a chunk of text
 getLinkPreview('This is a text supposed to be parsed and the first link displayed https://www.youtube.com/watch?v=MejbOFk7H6c')
   .then((data) => console.debug(data));

 ////////////////////////// OR //////////////////////////

-// a pre-fetched response object
+// pass a pre-fetched response object
 // The passed response object should include, at minimum:
 // {
 //   data: '<!DOCTYPE...><html>...',     // response content